Carrier Furnace Code 14: Ignition Lockout

 Frequently Asked Questions

-How many times will a Carrier furnace attempt ignition before going to Code 14?
+How many times does a Carrier furnace try before triggering Code 14?

-Is it safe to reset a Carrier furnace that is in Code 14 lockout?
+Is it safe to keep resetting a furnace in Code 14 lockout?

 Related Carrier Furnace Error Codes